venkatbalajim/UI_UX_Projects/README.md

 ## Note

-- Feel free to explore the project folders for more details on each design project.
+- You can explore the project folders for more details on each design project.
 - If you have any questions or feedback, don't hesitate to reach out!
 - Email: venkatbalajim123@gmail.com | LinkedIn: [venkatbalajim](https://www.linkedin.com/in/venkatbalajim)